Community notes reduce engagement with and diffusion of false information online

 \subsection{Decline in Average Engagement}

-We estimate a synthetic control and individual treatment effect on the number of views, replies, likes, and reposts for each post that received a helpful note.
+We use synthetic control methods to estimate individual treatment effects on the number of views, replies, likes, and reposts for each post with a note reaching helpful status.
 We then aggregate these effects into average treatment effects on the treated population.
-Details on the construction of synthetic controls and the uncertainty quantification underlying the confidence intervals can be found in Section~\ref{sec:methods}. \hyperref[fig:2]{Figure~2\textit{A}} shows the average number of views over the 48 hours after a note was attached for posts that received community notes, along with the average number of views for the same posts' synthetic controls. \hyperref[fig:2]{Figure~2\textit{E}} shows the average treatment effect across all noted posts.
-The equivalent figures for the number of replies, likes, and reposts are shown in \hyperref[fig:2]{Figure~2~\textit{B-D}} and \hyperref[fig:2]{Figure~2~\textit{F-H}}, respectively.
+Details on the construction of synthetic controls and the uncertainty quantification underlying the confidence intervals can be found in {\it Materials and Methods}. \hyperref[fig:2]{Fig.~2\textit{A}} shows the average number of views over the 48 hours after a note was attached for posts that received community notes, along with the average number of views for the same posts' synthetic controls. \hyperref[fig:2]{Fig.~2\textit{E}} shows the average treatment effect on the treated, i.e., the average treatment effect across all noted posts.
+The equivalent figures for the number of replies, likes, and reposts are shown in \hyperref[fig:2]{Fig.~2~\textit{B--D}} and \hyperref[fig:2]{Fig.~2~\textit{F--H}}, respectively.
 These measures quantify the aggregate impact of the Community Notes program.
-We discuss the heterogeneities among posts in Section~\ref{sec:results-hte} and the distribution of individual treatment effects in Appendix~\ref{si:distribution-te}.
+We discuss the heterogeneities among posts in \textit{Factors Associated with Large Effects} and the distribution of individual treatment effects in \textit{SI Appendix, section 2.}

-We first discuss the aggregate effect of a note on posts' number of views.
-We estimate that the average number of views for posts that received helpful notes decreased from $2.90$ million ($95\%$ CI: [$2.84$M, $2.96$M]) to $2.73$ million views due to note attachment.
+We first discuss the aggregate effect of attaching notes on the posts' number of views.
+We estimate that the average number of views for posts that received helpful notes decreased from 2.89 million views (95\% CI: [2.84M,~2.95M]) to 2.73 million views due to note attachment.
 These estimates represent the total number of views that noted posts received, or would have received without notes, 48 hours after they had community notes attached.
-The treatment effect at this time amounts to $-165,670$ views ($95\%$ CI: [$-221,446$, $-109,895$]).
-This corresponds to a $-14.0\%$ reduction in additional growth of number of views after note attachment or a $-5.7\%$ reduction in the total number of views, including those that occurred before the note was attached.
+The estimated treatment effect at this time amounts to −159,592 views (95\% CI: [−214,839, −104,344]).
+This corresponds to a −13.5\% reduction in additional growth in the number of views after note attachment or a −5.5\% reduction in the total number of views, including those that occurred before the note was attached.
 Note that the first metric captures how the presence of a note affects a post's ability to gain new views, while the second measures the overall impact of community notes at the platform level.